Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

 For a Kerr black hole, the mass $M$ is a free parameter, and therefore we may have black holes with arbitrarily low as well as arbitrarily high masses.
 However, the black holes in our Universe must form through some astrophysical process and therefore it is natural to expect black holes with masses only in specific ranges.
 This is exactly what we find.
 Astrophysical observations have discovered at least two classes of black holes: stellar-mass black holes ($M \approx 3-100$~$M_\odot$)~\cite{Remillard:2006fc} and supermassive black holes ($M \sim 10^5 - 10^{10}$~$M_\odot$)~\cite{Kormendy:1995er}.
 There is likely a third class of objects, the so-called intermediate mass black hole candidates~\cite{Miller:2003sc}, which are black hole candidates with a mass filling the gap between the stellar-mass and the supermassive ones.

 Unlike the mass, the spin angular momentum $J$ of a Kerr black hole is subject to certain constraints.
 If we define the dimensionless spin parameter $a_* = J/M^2$ (in units in which $c = G_{\rm N} = 1$), the condition for the existence of a Kerr black hole is $|a_*| \le 1$ (Kerr bound).
 For $|a_*| > 1$, there is no event horizon and the Kerr solution describes the spacetime of a naked singularity, which is thought to be impossible to create in the Universe~\cite{Penrose:1969pc}.
 Spin measurements are crucial to understand how black holes form, evolve, and interact with the host environment~\cite{Reynolds:2020jwt}.
-In the case of stellar-mass black holes in binary systems, the value of the black hole spin parameter is normally determined by the formation mechanism, because the amount of mass that can be transferred from the companion star to the black hole is modest and cannot appreciably change the black hole mass and spin angular momentum~\cite{King:1999aq}.
+In the case of stellar-mass black holes in binary systems, it is often thought that the value of the black hole spin parameter is determined by the formation mechanism (and the natal spin is expected to be low~\cite{Woosley:2006fn,Yoon:2006fr,Fuller:2019sxi}), because the amount of mass that can be transferred from the companion star to the black hole is modest and cannot appreciably change the black hole mass and spin angular momentum~\cite{King:1999aq,Valsecchi:2010cw,Wong:2011eg}.
+However, such a conclusion is not necessarily true~\cite{Podsiadlowski:2002ww}.
+In the case of low-mass XRBs, the black hole may be spun up immediately after its formation~\cite{Fragos:2014cva}.
+In the case of high-mass XRBs, the black hole spin may be directly related to the angular momentum of the progenitor star, which can transfer part of its envelope to the companion star and get a core with high angular momentum~\cite{Qin:2018sxk}.
+See Ref.~\cite{Zdziarski:2025ozs} for a recent review on this topic.
 In the case of supermassive black holes in galactic nuclei, the black hole spin parameter should be determined by the mass transferred from the host environment to the compact object and spin measurements can test different scenarios of galaxy evolution and merger~\cite{Barausse:2012fy,Sesana:2014bea}.